 The Ward Lab

-Our state-of-the-art laboratory at the WHOI focuses on characterizing the prevalence, pathways, and products of the photochemical degradation of organic carbon in aquatic ecosystems.
-We study lots of different types of organic carbon, including naturally derived organic carbon, like dissolved organic matter and black carbon, and man-made pollutants, like crude oil and plastics.
+Our state-of-the-art laboratory in the Marine Chemistry and Geochemistry Department at WHOI characterizes the prevalence, pathways, and products of organic carbon degradation in aquatic ecosystems.
+We study lots of different types of organic carbon, including naturally derived organic carbon, like dissolved organic matter, and man-made pollutants, like crude oil and plastics.

 - Ward, C.P., Sharpless, C.M., Valentine, D.L., Aeppli, C., *Sutherland, K.M., Wankel, S.D. & Reddy, C.M.
 Oxygen isotopes (δ18O) trace photochemical hydrocarbon oxidation at the sea surface.
 2019.
 Geophysical Research Letters, 12, 6745-6754.